wethod/learning-center-source/content/finance/index.md

 4. Travel request will be pending until the travel office accepts and confirms your request.

-Confirm a travel booking and upload reservations:
+### Insert costs and upload a reservation for a travel request:

 When a travel request has booked, you might attach the reservation file to the travel request.